CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/getting-started/quick-start.md

 # Quick Start

-This page shows the shortest path for running `bff-tools` after installation.
+This page shows the shortest path for testing `bff-tools` after installation with bundled files.

+Use this page when you want to confirm that the runtime works.
+Use [What Should I Run?](what-should-i-run.md) when you are deciding which mode matches your own data.

 ## Assumptions